Generic Cover Letter Examples & Templates

 • When submitting applications to recruitment agencies: Agencies help employers find qualified candidates.
 Your generic cover letter should focus on trending and emerging skills you can offer and your career journey.

-Generic Cover Letter Example
+Generic Cover Letter Template

-Generic Cover Letter Example
+How to Write a Generic Cover Letter

 To write a cover letter, each of the key elements must work together to showcase you as a well-rounded candidate.

-Header and Recipient Address
+Header and recipient address

 For example: